-Source: Suffolk Guidance for Parking, 2014, as updated in November 2015
+Source: Suffolk Guidance for Parking, 2014

 - 5.18 To supplement the Suffolk Guidance for Parking the following guidance should also apply: - Policies DM16 and DM19 of the Ipswich Core Strategy and Policies development plan document together require all new development to incorporate high quality and secure cycle parking.
-Secure cycle parking is that which can only be physically accessed by those authorised to use it, such as through a key or token being provided to employees only.
-It should also have good natural surveillance, and the cycle parking area and access to it should be lit.
-A cycle stand(s) with no other facilities is not classed as secure. - At non-residential development the location of cycle parking should be clearly signed
+Secure parking is that which can only be accessed by those authorised to use it, such as through a key or token being provided to residents or employees only.

-through both directional signage towards the cycle parking and through the cycle

-parking area itself being clearly visible.
-The cycle parking area should be accessible

-without having to dismount.
-Parking should be provided at locations where it is

-convenient for people to use,

-- Where secure cycle parking is not appropriate, for example short stay visitor parking associated with retail uses, cycle parking should be covered, unless design or conservation interests render this not appropriate.

-- Cycle parking should be visible.

-This assists not only with cyclists locating the cycle parking but also offers an element of security provided through overlooking.

-- Under Policy DM15, uses

-where more than 50 people will

-be employed need to provide

-high quality shower facilities

-and lockers.
-This provision

-should be easily accessible

-from the secure cycle parking

-as possible (for example

-through a covered walkway)
+- At non-residential development the location of cycle parking should be clearly signed through both directional signage towards the cycle parking and through the cycle parking area itself being clearly visible.
+The cycle parking area should be accessible without having to dismount. - Where secure (i.e. lockable) cycle parking is not appropriate, for example short stay visitor parking associated with retail uses, cycle parking should be covered, unless design or conservation interests render this not appropriate. - Cycle parking should be visible.
+This assists not only with cyclists locating the cycle parking but also offers an element of security provided through overlooking. - Under Policy DM15, uses where more than 50 people will be employed need to provide high quality shower facilities and lockers.
+This provision should be easily accessible from the secure cycle parking possible (for example as through a covered walkway) and showers should provided on a ratio of 1 per 50 employees, or greater where fixed hours or shift working will be in place.